w3bsite/MoviesChalenge/README.md

 pinia is the official state management system for Vue3, it's meant to be used instead of Vuex that is now deprecated, it covers state types real nice and have a clean documentation that you can find on it's website.

 ------

-Comments && Structure Are Made By Shahin HajiSalim Thanks To The Greate Vite And noPlugin Comunity.
+codes,Comments && Structure Are Made By Shahin HajiSalim Thanks To The Greate Vite And noPlugin Comunity.